Adarsha Vidya Mandir: Computer lab

 The school owns a computer lab hall with over 100 computers.
 Students take classes on computer programming, webpage development and Microsoft applications such as Word, Excel, and Power Point.

 Classrooms

 The classrooms accommodate 40 to 50 students.

 Area and environments

 The bus stops near the school are Manbhawan and Lagankhel, at five minutes walking distance.
-AVM has eight Ropanis of land in a peaceful environment and greenery, with a garden, lawn, basketball court, and academic buildings.
+AVM has eight Ropanis of land in a peaceful environment and greenery, with a garden, lawn, basketball court, Futsal and academic buildings.

 Residential hostel and dormitories

 The school has accommodation for its students in a hostel, close to the school building.
 This offers students residing outside the KTM valley with an opportunity to study peacefully and comfortably.
 The hostel is under regular supervision of the principal and is looked after by hostel wardens and matrons.

 Study classes and tutorials are held in the mornings and evenings.
 The time table ensures that all students get ample opportunity to take part in co- and extra-curricular activities.